Porfirio Díaz: González presidency, 1880–1884

 Díaz stepped down from the presidency, with his ally, General Manuel González, one of the trustworthy members of his political network (camarilla), elected president in a fully constitutional manner.
 This four-year period, often characterized as the "González Interregnum", is sometimes seen as Díaz placing a puppet in the presidency, but González ruled in his own right and was viewed as a legitimate president free of the taint of coming to power by coup.
 During this period, Díaz briefly served as governor of his home state of Oaxaca.
 He also devoted time to his personal life, highlighted by his marriage to Carmen Romero Rubio, the devout 17-year-old daughter of Manuel Romero Rubio, a supporter of Lerdo.
-The couple honeymooned in the U.S., going to the New Orleans World's Fair, St. Louis, Washington, D.C. and New York.
+The couple honeymooned in the U.S., going to the World Cotton Centennial in New Orleans, then St. Louis, Washington, D.C., and New York.
 Accompanying them on their travels was Matías Romero and his U.S.-born wife.
 This working honeymoon allowed Díaz to forge personal connections with politicians and powerful businessmen with Romero's friends, including former U.S. President Ulysses S. Grant.
 Romero then publicized the growing amity between the two countries and the safety of Mexico for U.S. investors.

 President González was making room in his government for political networks not originally part of Díaz's coalition, some of whom had been loyalists to Lerdo, including Evaristo Madero, whose grandson Francisco would challenge Díaz for the presidency in 1910.
-Important legislation changing rights to land and subsoil rights, and to encourage immigration and colonization by U.S. nationals was passed during the González presidency.
+Important legislation changing rights to land and subsoil rights, and encouraging immigration and colonization by U.S. nationals was passed during the González presidency.
 The administration also extended lucrative railway concessions to U.S. investors.
 Despite those developments, the González administration met financial and political difficulties, with the later period bringing the government to bankruptcy and popular opposition.
 Díaz's father-in-law Manuel Romero Rubio linked these issues to personal corruption by González.
 Despite Díaz's previous protestations of "no re-election", he ran for a second term in the 1884 elections.